Peter Kortvel // PMM & GTM

 Problem

 Scandit's growth had been SDK-to-developers.
 The strategic shift was to lead with industries and use cases instead – retail, post & parcel, logistics, field service, air travel, healthcare.
-Each backed by a real customer JTBD, not just a feature list.
+Each backed by a real customer JTBD.

 Thinking